jimahlstrom/HL2IOBoard/README.md

 Reads always return four bytes of data.
 A read from a register returns that register and the next three.
 A read from address zero has been changed.
 To get the data previously returned from address zero, read register four.
+When you write code, please use the register names shown.
+The names are also in i2c_registers.h.

 ### Table of I2C Registers